Attendance

 Leave of absence

-If you feel that you have cause to keep your child off school for a reason other than illness, it is likely that you will need to complete a LOA and return it to the school office.
+If you feel that you have cause to keep your child off school for a reason other than illness, you will need to complete a LOA and return it to the school office.
 The LOA forms can be found below.
 It is also important to read the accompanying documents relating what when LOA can be granted.

 How we further support attendance at Northlands